 Students are admitted to the program by invitation of the Scholars Council, the group of faculty and students that oversees the program.
 The guidelines governing the selection of new scholars are flexible; academic excellence, intellectual curiosity, and creativity are all taken into account.
 Students who desire to participate in the Scholars Program but are not invited may petition the Scholars Council for consideration.

-Freshman scholars are strongly urged to register for SCHOL 301: Lycoming Scholars Seminar [1 cr. hr].
-Any freshman scholar who does not register for the Scholars Seminar must write to the director in order to be considered a member of the Scholars Program.
+First year scholars are strongly urged to register for SCHOL 301: Lycoming Scholars Seminar [1 cr. hr].
+Any first year scholar who does not register for the Scholars Seminar must write to the director in order to be considered a member of the Scholars Program.

 Make sure to check Scholars distribution requirements in the College Catalog when choosing a course for distribution.